-A region in southeastern New York state which became a separate county in 1913 and now is a borough of New York City.
+A region in the southeastern part of the state of New York which became a separate county in 1913 and now is a borough of New York City.

-The second Bronx (APA-236) was laid down on 22 May 1945 at Portland, Oreg., by the Oregon Shipbuilding Co. under a Maritime Commission contract (MCV hull 860); launched on 14 July 1945; sponsored by Mrs. John W. Greenslade; delivered to the Navy on 27 August 1945; and commissioned that same day, Capt.
+The second Bronx (APA-236) was laid down on 22 May 1945 at Portland, Oregon, by the Oregon Shipbuilding Co. under a Maritime Commission contract (M.C.V.
+Hull 860); launched on 14 July 1945; sponsored by Mrs. John W. Greenslade, wife of Vice Adm.
+John W. Greenslade, former Commander, Western Sea Frontier; delivered to the Navy on 27 August 1945; and commissioned that same day, Capt.
 Edward J. Anderson, USNR, in command.

-She arrived at Guam on 3 April towing an Army gasoline lighter she had encountered adrift.
-The Marines disembarked at Guam, and Bronx headed back to China on 8 April.
+Bronx arrived at Guam on 3 April 1947 towing a U.S. Army gasoline lighter she had encountered adrift.
+The marines disembarked at Guam, and Bronx headed back to China on 8 April.
 The attack transport reentered Chinwangtao on 16 April and began embarking additional Marine Corps passengers.
 Two days later, she started out on the return voyage to Guam.
-Entering Apra Harbor on 24 April, the ship disembarked Marines until 27 April when she headed back to China.
+Entering Apra Harbor on 24 April, the ship disembarked marines until 27 April when she headed back to China.
 She stopped at Tsingtao between 2 and 7 May for upkeep and liberty and then moved on to Taku.
-There, she commenced loading a stockpile of ammunition that lay in danger of falling into the hands of advancing Chinese communists.
-On 10 May, Bronx got underway for Chinwangtao arriving that same day.
-She began embarking more Marines for the voyage to Guam, and while there, with Chinese communist troops just outside that city, doubled her guards.
+There, she commenced loading a stockpile of ammunition that lay in danger of falling into the hands of advancing Chinese Communists.
+On 10 May, Bronx got underway for Chinwangtao, arriving that same day.
+She began embarking more marines for the voyage to Guam, and while there, with Chinese Communist troops just outside that city, doubled her guards.
 Additionally, the severing of the railway between Tientsin and Chinwangtao added to the embarkation difficulties.
 Ultimately, she finally sailed on 14 May.

 On 5 January 1948, Bronx put to sea for the Far East.
 She made stops at Pearl Harbor, Tsingtao, Shanghai, and Guam.
-After a final call at Tsingtao, the ship headed back to the United States on 4 May.
-She resumed operations along the west coast upon her return home.
-Those operations lasted until the beginning of 1949.
+After a final call at Tsingtao, the ship headed back to the U.S. on 4 May.
+She resumed operations along the west coast upon her return home, those evolutions lasting until the beginning of 1949.
 On 18 January, Bronx got underway for Kodiak, Alaska, where she participated in cold weather amphibious exercises.
-On 18 February, she concluded that assignment and headed for San Francisco.
-Upon arrival, the ship began preinactivation overhaul at the Mare Island Naval Shipyard.
+On 18 February, she concluded that assignment and headed for San Francisco, where, upon her arrival, she began a pre-inactivation overhaul at the Mare Island Naval Shipyard.

-Bronx was placed out of commission, in reserve, on 30 June 1949, and her name was struck from the Navy list on 1 October 1949.
+Bronx was placed out of commission, in reserve, on 30 June 1949, and her name was stricken from the Naval Register on 1 October 1949.
 She was berthed in the San Francisco area until November of 1950 when she was reassigned to the Stockton Group, Pacific Reserve Fleet.
-On 11 April 1958, the attack transport was transferred to the San Diego Group, Pacific Reserve Fleet.
-She was turned over to the Maritime Administration on 5 September 1958 to be berthed at the Suisun Bay facility of the National Defense Reserve Fleet.
-She remained at Suisun Bay, Calif., until late in 1976 at which time she was sold for scrapping.
+On 11 April 1958, the attack transport was transferred to the San Diego Group of the Pacific Reserve Fleet.